jdeathe/image-composer/BUILD.md

 # Building

-To build all images for support PHP versions the following bash snippets can be used to run the Make targets.
+To build all images for supported PHP versions the following Makefile targets are available.

+For further details about usage of the Makefile run `make help`.

-## Clean
+## Clean all

 Optionally, remove existing images before building.